PelionIoT/mbl-docs/Docs/install_mbl_on_device/building_images/build_scripts.md

 ## Optional build stage

-The `[BUILD.SH STAGE]` can be optionally specified after all the build options.
+Optionally, specify the `[BUILD.SH STAGE]` after all other build options.
 These are the main build stages that can be added to the build line.

 <span class="tips">Don't specify a build stage when you perform the first build.</span>